AsynchronousAI/cobalt/README.md

 - Update docs to say you need to `import` some libs
 - Create a fork to link with lua updates
 - Update docs to use `make install` > `make setup`
-- Move cobalt libraries to the source code
+- Move cobalt libraries to the source code or a lib installer